-- 23. The decision on the reconsideration request was certified on 23 March 2007.
-The complainant received the decision on 9 May 2007. - 24.
+- 19. The decision on the reconsideration request was certified on 26 March 2007.
+The complainant received the decision on 4 May 2007. - 20.
 In the meantime, UNMIK Regulation No. 2006/10 of 4 March 2006 on the Resolution of Claims Relating to Private Immovable Property, including Agricultural and Commercial Property, had set up the KPA as the successor body to the HPD.
-Section 23 provided, however, that the HPCC had continued authority to adjudicate claims which had already been submitted to the HPD and to act on requests for reconsideration of decisions in accordance with UNMIK Regulation No. 2000/60. - 25.
+Section 23 provided, however, that the HPCC had continued authority to adjudicate claims which had already been submitted to the HPD and to act on requests for reconsideration of decisions in accordance with UNMIK Regulation No. 2000/60. - 21.
 UNMIK Regulation No. 2006/10 was shortly thereafter "provisionally suspended" by UNMIK Regulation No. 2006/50 of 16 October 2006 on the Resolution of Claims Relating to Private Immovable Property, including Agricultural and Commercial Property.
 According to UNMIK Regulation No. 2006/50, the KPA was maintained as an independent body.
 Section 22 continued to provide that the HPCC kept authority to adjudicate claims which had already been submitted to the HPD and to act on requests for reconsideration of decisions in accordance with UNMIK Regulation No. 2000/60.
-Pursuant to another provision of the same section, UNMIK Regulation No. 2006/50 remained in force until 31 December 2008.
+Pursuant to another provision of the same section, UNMIK Regulation No. 2006/50 remained in force until 31 December 2008. - 22.
+The complainant sent an objection to the decision on reconsideration to the KPA, as the successor to the HPD, on 7 June 2007.
+In that request, the complainant argued that he was not responsible for omissions in the files relocated from Kosovo to Serbia and that he should not lose his rights because of a situation beyond his own control.
+It seems that the complainant did not receive a reply to this objection.